Zarr core specification (version 3.0)#

 Storage transformers#

-A Zarr storage transformer allows to change the zarr-compatible data before storing it.
+A Zarr storage transformer modifies a request to read or write data before passing that request to the following transformer or store.
 The stored transformed data is restored to its original state whenever data is requested by the Array.
 Storage transformers can be configured per array via the storage_transformers name in the array metadata.
 Storage transformers which do not change the storage layout (e.g. for caching) may be specified at runtime without adding them to the array metadata.

 Note